yoshid8s/Information-Sender-Profile/README.md

 In the other hand, mass media journalism is in financial difficult situation because its ad revenue is devastatingly decreasing.
 The data sources of below figure is " Japanese Newspaper total revenue transition ( https://www.pressnet.or.jp/data/finance/finance01.php )
 ![newspaper_decline](https://raw.github.com/wiki/yoshid8s/Information-Sender-Profile/newspaper_decline.png)

+Japanese Newspaper revenue is dropping year by year.
+Total Sales revenue from 2004 to present have dropped to 76%.
+Total Ad revenue from 2004 to present has dropped to 44% !
+This is presumed to have a direct negative impact on the quality of journalism content.
+Now, Japanese traditional media outlets journalists are forced in environment to write article without fully examination in order to get more impression number of their articles on the web.
+This means that Journalism is under pressure in order to get ad money.
+This is very unfortunate situation.